PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 <a name="EAST_DETECTION"></a>
 ### 3. EAST TEXT DETECTION MODEL INFERENCE

 First, convert the model saved in the EAST text detection training process into an inference model.
-Taking the model based on the Resnet50_vd backbone network and trained on the ICDAR2015 English dataset as an example ([model download link](https://paddleocr.bj.bcebos.com/det_r50_vd_east.tar)), you can use the following command to convert:
+Taking the model based on the Resnet50_vd backbone network and trained on the ICDAR2015 English dataset as an example ([model download link](link)), you can use the following command to convert:

 ```
-# Set the yml configuration file of the training algorithm after -c
-# The Global.checkpoints parameter sets the address of the training model to be converted without adding the file suffix .pdmodel, .pdopt or .pdparams.
+# -c Set the yml configuration file of the training algorithm, you need to write the path of the training model to be converted into the Global.checkpoints parameter in the configuration file, without adding the file suffixes .pdmodel, .pdopt or .pdparams.
-# The Global.save_inference_dir parameter sets the address where the converted model will be saved.
+# -o Set the address where the converted model will be saved.

 python3 tools/export_model.py -c configs/det/det_r50_vd_east.yml -o Global.checkpoints="./models/det_r50_vd_east/best_accuracy" Global.save_inference_dir="./inference/det_east"
 ```
 **For EAST text detection model inference, you need to set the parameter ``--det_algorithm="EAST"``**, run the following command:

 ```